chrplr/PCBS/docs/coding-exercices.rst

 Try to solve the following exercices:

+- Given a list of numbers, print their sum

 - Given a list of numbers, print their product

-- Given a list of numbers, print the sum of their square
+- Given a list of numbers, print the sum of their squares

 - Given a list of numbers, print the largest one.

 - Given a list of numbers, print the second largest one.

-After you have tried to solve these problems, you can check  :download:`lists1.py <../solutions-to-exercices/balists1.py>`
+After you have tried to solve these problems, you can check  :download:`lists.py <../solutions-to-exercices/lists.py>`

 Pascal triangle